 Rebate management systems solve this problem with configurable workflow engines.
 These allow organisations to configure their own workflows in line with their business rules and internal corporate governance.

 With systematic workflows, the segregation of duties is ensured, meaning key actions taken within the system are authorised at the right level, improving accountability, mitigating business risk, and ensuring compliance.
-Systemising processes in this way ensures that all information is clear, visible and easily accessible to both internal and external auditors.
+Systematising processes in this way ensures that all information is clear, visible and easily accessible to both internal and external auditors.

 Avoid Missed Opportunities – Automate Your Important Milestones